 Where:

-This formula gives you the average amount of time customers are waiting in the queue before their calls are answered by a customer service representative.
+This formula shows the average time customers wait in the queue before a representative answers the call.

 Industry benchmarks for AWT

-Industry benchmarks for Average Wait Time can vary depending on factors such as the type of contact center, the nature of the business, and customer expectations.
+Industry benchmarks for Average Wait Time vary based on the contact center type, business nature, and customer expectations.
 However, here are some general benchmarks for Average Wait Time in different types of contact centers:

 These benchmarks are not fixed standards and can vary based on industry norms, company policies, and customer expectations.
-It’s important for contact centers to continually monitor and optimize their Average Wait Times to meet or exceed industry benchmarks and provide exceptional service to customers.
+Contact centers should track and improve Average Wait Times regularly to meet benchmarks and provide excellent customer service.

 The importance of measuring AWT